NCERT Solutions for Class 11 Physics Chapter 5 Work Energy and Power

 The volume of the drop is:

-Thus the mass of raindrop is :
+Thus, the mass ofa raindrop is :

-Thus the work done is given by:
+Thus, the work done is given by:

 Now the total energy at the peak point is :